Taza organic chocolate

 I was sent a sample of Taza’s Cinnamon Chocolate Mexicano.
 It’s a stone ground and organic chocolate disc that is just one of the many Mexican chocolate products that the artisanal company creates.

-Grate the chocolate (or get your 7-year-old to do it for you!)- Heat 6 to 8 ounces of water until just before boiling.
+Grate the chocolate (or get your 7-year-old to do it for you!)

 - Whisk the grated chocolate into the water – add any additions like rum, bourbon or vanilla.
 (I chose to try it without additions).